Lindsay Tarpley: North Carolina Tar Heels

-Club
+Club career

 W-League

 Tarpley played for the New Jersey Wildcats in 2005, where she played alongside Tobin Heath, Christine Latham, Karina LeBlanc, Heather O'Reilly, Cat Whitehill, Rachel Yankey, and a number of other international players.
 She played in five games (374 minutes) for the club, and scored two goals with two assists.

 Women's Professional Soccer

 Upon the creation of a new top-flight women's league in the United States, Tarpley agreed to join Women's Professional Soccer.
 She was allocated to Chicago Red Stars along with USWNT players Carli Lloyd and Kate Markgraf.
 In the inaugural 2009 Women's Professional Soccer season, Tarpley appeared in 17 games (16 starts, 1321 total minutes) and scored four goals and four assists.

-On January 15, 2010 Lindsay was traded to the Saint Louis Athletica in exchange for goalkeeper Jillian Loyden.
+On January 15, 2010, Lindsay was traded to the Saint Louis Athletica in exchange for goalkeeper Jillian Loyden.
 With the Athletica, she joined former North Carolina Tar Heel standouts Lori Chalupny, Kendall Fletcher and Kristina Larsen.

-She became a free agent on June 1, 2010 with the dissolution of the Saint Louis Athletica.
+She became a free agent on June 1, 2010, with the dissolution of the Saint Louis Athletica.
 On June 3, it was announced by the Boston Breakers that they had signed Tarpley.
 She then signed for magicJack ahead of the 2011 Women's Professional Soccer season.

+Following her ACL injury in 2011, Tarpley was selected by the Chicago Red Stars in the 2013 NWSL Supplemental Draft but waived by the team in March 2014.

-International
+International career

 Tarpley began her international career representing the United States on the U-16 Girls National Team.
 From there, she successfully moved to the United States U-19 team in 2002.
-She played in the 2002 FIFA U-19 Women's World Championship, the first FIFA-sanctioned youth tournament for women, and scored the title clinching goal in extra time against Canada.
+She played in the 2002 FIFA U-19 Women's World Championship, the first FIFA-sanctioned youth tournament for women, and scored the title-clinching goal in extra time against Canada.
 She made 26 total appearances and scored 24 goals.

 Tarpley soon moved to the United States U-21 team, where she made 8 appearances and scored 4 goals.
 Half of her goals were scored at the 2003 Nordic Cup, while the other half was at the 2005 Nordic Cup.

-Tarpley first appeared for the senior team on January 12, 2003 against Japan.
-Her first (and second) goal came a little over a year later on January 30, 2004 against Sweden.
-She appeared in the 2004 and 2008 editions of the Olympic Games, winning a gold medal in each trip.
+Tarpley first appeared for the senior team on January 12, 2003, against Japan.
+Her first (and second) goal came a little over a year later on January 30, 2004, against Sweden.
+She appeared in the 2004 and 2008 editions of the Olympic Games, winning a gold medal on each trip.
 She has also played in the 2007 FIFA Women's World Cup, in which the United States finished third.
-She earned her 100th cap on July 16, 2008 against Brazil in the last game before the 2008 Olympics, the 23rd player in USWNT history to reach this feat.
+She earned her 100th cap on July 16, 2008, against Brazil in the last game before the 2008 Olympics, the 23rd player in USWNT history to reach this feat.

 A torn anterior cruciate ligament sustained in a warm-up match with Japan saw Tarpley ruled out of the 2011 FIFA Women's World Cup.